datasette/datasette-embeddings/README.md

 Users get to select the embedding model and the template (e.g. `{{ title }} {{ body }}`) for the columns they would like to embed.

+Embeddings are stored as binary values in columns in a new table called `_embeddings_NAME`, where `NAME` is the name of the original source table.

-Embeddings are stored as binary values in a new column that matches the name of the embedding model, for example `emb_text_embedding_3_large_256` for the `text-embedding-3-large-256` model.
+The vectors are stored in columns that match the name of the embedding model, for example `emb_text_embedding_3_large_256` for the `text-embedding-3-large-256` model.

 If you do not configure an OpenAI API key users will be asked for one any time they run the enrichment.